Having a base understanding of the speckled trout summer pattern is key if you want to have a shot at catching these fish.

 Speckled trout are a lot of things, and being creatures of comfort is one of them.

-This mean they set patterns, and their behavior becomes predictable.
+This means they set patterns, and their behavior becomes predictable.

-When there is an external factor affecting a trout, you can count on him to respond a certain way.
+When there is an external factor affecting a trout, you can count on him (or a slightly larger her) to respond a certain way.

 You're No Different